Emotion’s Key Role In Digital Ad Effectiveness

 Putting Digital Emotion to the Test

 Second, we needed to understand the emotions the ads elicit.
-To accomplish this, we tested 50 of the ads with System1’s Test Your Ad platform.
+To accomplish this, we tested 50 emotional advertising examples with System1’s Test Your Ad platform.
 Test Your Ad gives us not only the types of emotion people feel (like happiness, surprise and sadness) but how intensely they feel those emotions.
 These let us uncover the relationship between the emotional reaction and brand KPI outcomes like ad recall and action intent on Pinterest.

 So what did we find out?

-First, product-oriented ads drove slightly higher ad recall lifts, whereas emotional/lifestyle campaigns are better at changing opinions (+73% brand favorability lifts) and driving intent (x1.5 action intent lifts).
+First, product-oriented ads drove slightly higher ad recall lifts, whereas emotional advertising and lifestyle campaigns are better at changing opinions (+73% brand favorability lifts) and driving intent (x1.5 action intent lifts).

 This makes intuitive sense.
 Putting the product at the forefront of the ad makes it easier to remember the brand.
 Showcasing how it’s used and the emotions and experiences around it makes people more likely to feel good about the brand and want to buy it.